markkukuismin/Using-the-rejection-sampling-for-finding-tests-supplementary/README.md

 # Using-the-rejection-sampling-for-finding-tests-supplementary
 Supplementary code for the article "Using the rejection sampling for finding tests".
+The preprint of the article is available at [https://doi.org/10.48550/arXiv.2509.10325](https://doi.org/10.48550/arXiv.2509.10325)